n8willis/opentype-shaping-documents/opentype-shaping-bengali.md

 classifying each glyph in the run.
 As with most other scripts, the classifications must distinguish between consonants, vowels (independent and dependent), numerals, punctuation, and diacritic marks.
-Text in the Bengali script must additionally classify certain glyphs that receive distinct treatment within the preceding categories.

-Bengali glyphs should be categorized as in the following table:
+For most glyphs, the classifications assigned by Unicode are correct, but are not sufficient to capture the expected shaping behavior.
+Therefore, Bengali glyphs must additionally be classified by how they are treated when shaping a run of text.

+Bengali glyphs should be classified as in the following table.
+Codepoints in the Bengali block with no assigned meaning are marked as _unassigned_ in the _Unicode class_ column.
+Assigned codepoints marked with a _null_ in the _Shaping category_ column evoke no special behavior from the shaping engine.
+Assigned codepoints marked with a _null_ in the _Positioning subcategory_ column evoke no special mark-positioning behavior.

 | Codepoint | Unicode class | Shaping category | Positioning subcategory |
 |:----------|:--------------|:-----------------|:------------------------|